openebs-archive/openebs-docs/docs/ugndm.md

 2. Modify the created block device CR sample YAML with the partition disk information.
 In the above block device CR sample spec, following fields must be filled before applying the YAML.

+   - name
+     - Provide unique name for the blockdevice CR.
+In the above YAML spec, given name for the blockdevice CR is `example-blockdevice-1`
    - kubernetes.io/hostname
      - Hostname of the node where the blockdevice is attached.
    - storage
-      - Provide the storage capacity in `bits`.
+      - Provide the storage capacity in `bytes` like `53687091200`.
    - logicalSectorSize
      - logical sector size of blockdevice.
 For example, 512, 4096 etc. Provided 512 in the above example snippet.
-This value can be chaged as per the correct value.
+This value can be changed as per the logical sector size of the device.
    - links
      - This field should be filled for by-id and by-path.
 These details can be obtained from worker node by running the following command `udevadm info -q property -n <device_path>`
    - nodeName
      - Name of the Node where the blockdevice is attached.
+The output of `kubectl get nodes` can be used to obtain this value.
    - path
      - The value should be like `/dev/sdb1`.